Using Your Legal Plan

 The home inspection is one of the most important parts of the home-buying process.
-And it’s something homebuyers — especially first-time buyers — should take seriously.
-Avoiding mistakes in this process could help you save money (sometimes a lot of money) down the road.
+And it’s something homebuyers – especially first-time buyers – should take seriously.
+A thorough inspection can uncover costly issues, help you negotiate repairs and even influence whether you move forward with a purchase.

+A home inspection helps identify structural issues, safety hazards, repair needs and potential long-term costs.
 When putting an offer on a house, you should be sure to include an inspection as a condition of the sale.
 Once the offer is accepted, you’ll want to hire a professional, qualified home inspector to go through a thorough home inspection checklist.
 This guide will help you make every bit of the inspection count.
+Including an inspection contingency in your purchase agreement gives you the opportunity to renegotiate – or walk away – based on the findings.

 1. Research the inspector.